-15. Which measures would encourage you to walk or ride a bicycle more?
-If you already walk or ride a bicycle what measures would you like to see more?
-Please choose 2. lower speed roads shower / change rooms place to store my helmet safe bicycle parking place to store my scooter / skateboard information on safe routes better lighting bicycle group so I can ride with others more shade walking group so I can walk with others more weather protection (eg covered walkways) loan / discount to buy a bicycle / helmet back up options in case of inclement weather (bus, train or car for rainy days or days when the weather changes) Other (please specify)
+15. Which measures would encourage you t already walk or ride a bicycle what measures choose 2. ž ž lower speed roads shower / change rooms place to store my helmet safe bicycle parking place to store my scooter / skateboard information on safe routes better lighting bicycle group so I can ride with others more shade walking group so I can walk with others more weather protection (eg covered walkways) loan / discount to buy a bicycle / helmet back up options in case of inclement weather (bus, train or car for rainy days or days when the weather changes) Other (please specify)